Nash-254/ACEs-and-Partner-Relationships/README.md

 - Compare socioeconomic, emotional, and health outcomes across ACE exposure groups (none, one partner high and both partners high) to determine how shared childhood adversity affects relationship quality and family well-being. [^2]

 ## Tools & Technologies Used
-A hybrid approach integrated **SQL’s efficiency** in data extraction, schema design, and structured data management with **Python’s powerful statistical analysis** and **rich visualization** capabilities, delivering a workflow that was both efficient and insight-driven.
+A hybrid approach integrated **SQL-based** databases’ robust capabilities in data extraction, schema design, and structured data management with **Python’s** powerful statistical analysis and rich visualization tools, delivering a workflow that was both methodologically efficient and insight-driven.
 - **PostgreSQL**: Schema design and initial data analysis using SQL.
 - **Python**: Main programming language used.
   - **SQLAlchemy + psycopg2**: For working with SQL databases directly within Python; database connection and analysis queries.